pluto7073/TeaTime-Fabric/README.md

 Spill that tea with Pluto's Tea Time

 With this installment of the Pluto's Drinks series, you can embark on the long and complicated process of creating Tea in Minecraft.
-This mod, while not entirely 100% realistic to the actual process, is very similar to creating tea in real life!
+Enjoy such activities as growing tea leaves, wilting and fermenting tea leaves, and creating various types of tea with numerous beneficial effects.

 ### Want More Drinks?
 Check out the entire Pluto's Drinks collection [here](https://modrinth.com/collection/n9TVye64)!